 Deliver sweet breads and cookies to those in need

 Bake sweet breads and cookies and deliver them to neighbors, nursing homes, those who live alone, and to others who need a bit of Christmas cheer.
-I recommend Jenny’s Cinnamon Molasses cookies and these sourdough Santa Lucia Buns.
-For a non-sourdough version, there’s a lovely recipe at The Fresh Loaf.
+I recommend Jenny's Cinnamon Molasses cookies and these sourdough Santa Lucia Buns.
+For a non-sourdough version, make these Santa Lucia Sweet Saffron Buns.

 Curl up together to read Santa Lucia stories